 Here’s a list of specific nutrients beneficial to help keep all the vital functions of your immune system in good working order:

 Vitamin C is a powerful antioxidant that prevents oxidative damage and fights against free radicals.
-Ensuring you have healthy levels of vitamin C can optimize your body’s natural immune response by supporting your immune cells.5
+Ensuring you have healthy levels of vitamin C can optimise your body’s natural immune response by supporting your immune cells.5

 Vitamin D plays a crucial role in many aspects of your health, like modulating immune system function.
 More importanly, sufficient levels may help to decrease your vulnerability to respiratory infections.7 8